 Agricultural products like field corn, grain, and vegetables aren’t nearly as prevalent as one might guess.
 However, there are competitions for all of these, as well as for things like honey, Christmas trees, home brewing, and wine.
 These can be found in the Agriculture Horticulture building along with the flower exhibits.
 In addition, the 4H Building has a few agricultural exhibits.

-Fine art, crafts, and general creativity on exhibit at the fair
+Fine art, crafts, and general creativity at the fair

 No matter how you define art, you’ll find something you like at the state fair!

-My Minnesota State Fair art and craft favorites
+My favorite Minnesota State Fair art and craft exhibits

 The Fine Arts Building